When you think of cactus, you naturally think of thorns, but did you know cacti have two types of thorns?

 If you must handle cactus in the Opuntia family, it is sometimes helpful to wet the outside of the plant first to wash off any loose glochids and to slick down the ones remaining.

-Even so, you’ll need to use proper protection.
+Even so, you’ll need to use proper protection to avoid splinters.

 When the fruits of the Cholla cactus are harvested in Jordan, a special tool is used consisting of a long stick with a grasping implement at the end.